damianburrin/HiFive-PythonSandbox/README.md

 ![image](https://github.com/damianburrin/Hi5-PythonSandbox/assets/18092613/391888a8-1fbb-49ed-b04a-b96a3d0f5f7a)

-YOu cannot put python files onto the HiFive.
+You cannot put python files onto the HiFive.
 They need to be in HEX format.
 The tools in the manual upload folder are there to acheive this.
 Simply put the files into a folder, save the python file in the same folder and then edit the docombine.bat file

 ![image](https://github.com/damianburrin/Hi5-PythonSandbox/assets/18092613/eb36d180-b1c5-44d4-bbcd-05e3b845ca6c)